nietovaca/nodeCodeChallenge/README.md

     #this resource helped me with axios and github api https://blog.logrocket.com/understanding-axios-create/

 * Modern-Async https://nicolas-van.github.io/modern-async/modern-async/1.1.0/global.html#map
-    #"Map over all values of an interable.
+    #"Map over all values of an iterable.
 Multiple calls to iteratee will be performed in parallel.
 If any of the calls to iteratee throws an exception the returned promise will be rejected."

 Code Challenge Process (by file):
 * I started this project utilizing Postman to test routes and to see what data was coming back from the github API.